 Fortunately, there are a variety of tools you can use to help make these decisions.
 They include:

-- Options statistics in Active Trader Pro® (such as implied volatility)
+- Maximizing options tools in Active Trader Pro®

 - Options Greeks